 The coronavirus pandemic (COVID19) has brought the world to its knees, infecting the world in the blink of an eye.
+As we help one another during this unprecedented time, we urge everyone to follow the Best Practices outlined by the CDC.

 First reported in Wuhan, China back in December 2019, COVID-19 has been spreading its evil all throughout the world, sparing only a few countries from its wrath.
 It spread from China, to most parts of Asia, Europe, North, and South America, until there are only several countries left with no reported cases.
 The current number is at 5,891,182 confirmed cases, including 365,966 deaths.